qcmerge/intro-to-rails/05032014/git_experimentation.md

     $ git push -u origin <branch name that you created during git checkout -b>

 Go to github.com/benstafford/git_play and create a pull request with your branch.
+(Ben will walk through on the screen)

 ### Resource